fairlearn/fairlearn/docs/user_guide/datasets/index.rst

 Datasets
 ==========

-This section contains pages describing datasets that have been incorporated into the Fairlearn package.
+In this section we dive deeper into various datasets that have fairness-related concerns.

 .. toctree::
    :maxdepth: 2